-Please submit the following materials via Posting 11011:
+Please submit the following materials:

-- Letter of interest that details long-term professional goals, dates of availability and development goals that include descriptions of strengths and disciplinary areas for research.
-Two pages maximum (8.5 by 11 inches, single-sided).
+- 1. Letter of interest that details long-term professional goals, dates of availability, and development goals that include descriptions of strengths and disciplinary areas for research (two pages maximum, 8.5-by-11-inch paper, single-sided)

-- 2. Current curriculum vitae.
+- 2. Current curriculum vitae

-- 3. Unofficial transcripts.
+- 3. Unofficial transcripts

-- 4. Bibliography of publications, preprints and significant presentations.
+- 4. Bibliography of publications, preprints and significant presentations

-- 5. One peer-reviewed publication preprint or reprint of your choice.

-- 6. Abstract of doctoral dissertation.
+- 5. Abstract of doctoral dissertation

-- 7. Proposed research plan that includes:
+- 6. Proposed research plan (maximum of two pages, 8.5-by-11-inch paper, single-sided) that includes:

 - Research to be addressed

 - Conjectures or hypotheses to be tested

 - Proposed methods of investigation

 - Guiding relevant theoretical frameworks

 - Research schedule

-- Anticipated work hours

-- Unburdened budget

-- Major equipment needs and other necessary resources {The plan is limited to a maximum of two pages (8.5 by 11 inches, single-sided)}.
+- Major equipment needs and other necessary resources

-- 8. Three letters of recommendation.
-One must be from your Ph.D. advisor.
+- 7. Three letters of recommendation (one preferred to be from Ph.D. advisor)

+- 9. One or more research contacts at INL if possible